zowe/docs-site/versioned_docs/version-v2.16.x/extend/extend-apiml/api-mediation-oidc-authentication.md

    Specifies the SAF registry used to group the identities recognized as having a OIDC identity mapping.
 The registry name is the string used during the creation of the mapping between the dustributed and mainframe user identities.
 For more information, see the [ESM configuration](#esm-configuration).

 - **`components.gateway.apiml.security.oidc.validationType`**
    Specifies the validation type for OIDC authentication functionality, which is set to `JWK` by default.
-To enable access token validation using remote endpoint set this property to `endpoint`.
-When set to `endpoint` the Gateway will use the URI sepecified in the property `userInfo` to validate access tokens.
+To enable access token validation using a remote endpoint set this property to `endpoint`.
+When set to `endpoint`, the Gateway uses the URI sepecified in the property `userInfo` to validate access tokens.

 - **`components.gateway.apiml.security.oidc.jwks.uri`**
    Specifies the URI obtained from the authorization server's metadata where the Gateway will query for the JWK used to sign and verify the access tokens.

 - **`components.gateway.apiml.security.oidc.userInfo.uri`**
-   Specifies the URI obtained from the authorization server's metadata where the Gateway will query the userInfo endpoint for access token validation.
+   Specifies the URI obtained from the authorization server's metadata where the Gateway queries the userInfo endpoint for access token validation.
     To enable this property, ensure that `oidc.enabled` is set to `true` and `oidc.validationType` is set to `endpoint`.

 - **`components.gateway.apiml.security.oidc.jwks.refreshInternalHours`**